cn23070/cn23070.github.io/_posts/2025-03-18-M7-Principles of Digital Forensics and Cyber Law January 2025 Assignment 1.md

 # 🎓 Mid-Module Assignment 1: Presentation

-## 🔍 EncroChat Hacking and Its Effect in Investigating Cybercrime for the UK
+## 🔍 EncroChat Hacking and Its Effect in Investigating Cybercrime in the UK

 ### 👤 Individual Presentation by *Craig Norris*